Sevel Argentina

 Sevel Argentina S.A. was an Argentine automobile company established in 1981 that produced and marketed Fiat, Peugeot, Alfa Romeo, Chevrolet, and Citroën vehicles for the local market until it was dissolved in 1999.
 The company was created by merging Fiat's and Peugeot's Argentine operations (Fiat Concord and SAFRAR).

 Entrepreneur Franco Macri had a controlling stake in Sevel, which would become as the largest automaker in Argentina.
-Franco's son and former president of Argentina, Mauricio Macri, was in charge of Sevel (first as vice-president and then as president of the company) in early 1990s.
+Franco's son and former president of Argentina, Mauricio Macri, was in charge of Sevel (first as vice-president and then as president of the company) in the early 1990s.

 History

 In Europe, Fiat S.p.A. and PSA Peugeot Citroën began a 50/50 joint venture in 1978 under the name of "Sevel" (an acronym of "Société Européenne de Véhicules Légers" or "Società Europea Veicoli Leggeri").
 Two factories, Sevel Sud in Italy and Sevel Nord in France, still produce commercials and MPVs.

 The Argentine manufacturers of Peugeots (SAFRAR, Sociedad Anónima Franco Argentina de Automotores CIF) and Fiats (Fiat Concord S.A.) then merged in 1981.
 The merger was in response to law No Nº 21.932 of 1979, ordering the restructuring of the Argentine automotive industry.
 The new company formed was also called Sevel, but here the versatile acronym stood for "Sociedad Europea de Vehículos para Latinoamérica" (European Company for making Vehicles for Latin America).
 At first, Sevel resumed production of models previously made by Fiat Concord (125, 128) and SAFRAR (404, 504) but the company soon added new models such as Peugeot 505 (1981), and Fiat 147 (1982).

 Italian immigrant to Argentina and entrepreneur Franco Macri, who had been associated with Fiat in construction business, took over Sevel operations in 1982 through its Grupo SOCMA, after acquiring the 85% share.
 The company proposed to reduce production of automobiles to 30,000 per year, which caused the closure of two out of five assembly plants in Argentina, and the suspension of 15,000 employees.
-In the second half of the 1980s, Fiats Regata, Uno, Duna were added, as well as the Chevrolet C-10 pickup produced under license from General Motors.
+In the second half of the 1980s, Fiats Regatta (spelled with two t's in South America except for Venezuela), Uno, Duna were added, as well as the Chevrolet C-10 pickup produced under license from General Motors.

 As part of the rationalization effort, production of passenger vehicles was to take place in Fiat's large El Palomar plant, while commercials, tractors, vans, and heavy vehicles were to be built in Fiat's factory in Ferreyra, Córdoba province.
 Peugeot's Berazategui (in Greater Buenos Aires) factory was decommissioned and production transferred to El Palomar, but increasing market demand in 1993 meant this plant was reopened.